Adult Dinner Tour #2 – East Burke| 09.30.18

 Take the East Burke Dinner Tour

-(Disclaimer – If you take our adult dinner tour, keep the receipts from both restaurants ,and Mike’s Tiki Bar when its open, take a picture of all three showing the restaurant name and the date – the same date must be on all receipts – and submit them to our Facebook Page to be entered to win NEK Restaurant Gift Certificates)
+(Disclaimer – If you take our adult dinner tour, keep the receipts from both restaurants, and Mike’s Tiki Bar when its open, take a picture of all three showing the restaurant name and the date – dates between June 1 and Sept.
+30 2019 qualify – and submit them to our Facebook Page to be entered to win NEK Restaurant Gift Certificates)

 Click on the links to view our full reviews of each restaurant and their food.